hayawalid/AI-Powered-Note-Taking-Website/README.md

-# AI-Powered-Note-Taking-Website
-SmartNotes 📝
+#  SmartNotes

-AI-Powered Note-Taking Assistant for Students
+**AI-Powered Note-Taking Assistant for Students**

-SmartNotes is a web-based application designed to help students study smarter, not harder.
-It uses artificial intelligence to convert speech to text, summarize documents, and generate Q&A from study materials—making learning more interactive and efficient.
+SmartNotes is a web-based application designed to help students study more effectively.
+It leverages AI to transcribe lectures, summarize documents, and generate Q&A from study materials—making learning more interactive, personalized, and efficient.

--Features

-  Upload Notes – Supports PDF, Word, and plain text files Speech-to-Text – Record or upload lectures in multiple languages AI Summarization – Automatically summarize long notes Q&A Generation – Turn notes into quiz-style questions Admin Dashboard – Track usage, top features, and active users

--Technologies

-  Frontend: HTML/CSS, JavaScript
+---

+##  Features

+-  **Upload Notes** – Supports PDF, Word, and plain text files
+-  **Speech-to-Text** – Record or upload lectures and convert to text
+-  **Summarization** – Automatically generate concise summaries of long notes
+-  **Q&A Generation** – Turn study materials into quiz-style questions
+-  **Admin Dashboard** – View user stats, feature usage, and top active users

+---

+## Technologies

+- **Frontend:** HTML, CSS, JavaScript
-  Backend: PHP
+- **Backend:** PHP
-  Database: MySQL (phpMyAdmin)
+- **Database:** MySQL (phpMyAdmin)
-  AI Services: Integrated APIs for speech recognition, summarization, and question generation
+- **AI Services:** Integrated APIs for:
+  - Speech recognition
+  - Summarization
+  - Q&A generation